KMKfw/kmk_firmware/docs/en/analogin.md

 A customizable function that reads and transforms `input.value`.
 The default transformation maps uint16 ([0-65535]) to uint8 ([0-255]) resolution.

+#### `sensitivity`
+Prevents noise from analog inputs from spamming events but will cause stepping in input if set to larger values

 #### `value`